effectivebpmwithjbossbpm/chapter-3-easy-install-demo/README.md

 Login to http://localhost:8080/business-central (u:erics / p:bpmsuite1!)

-Access to inernal container JBoss BPM Suite git repo is available through ssh.
+Access to container JBoss BPM Suite git repo is available through ssh.
 For example, if you create a repo called 'BackOffice', clone it locally with read-write access as follows:

    ```
    $ git clone ssh://erics@localhost:8001/BackOffice